What To Do In Tarifa, Spain? Complete Travel Guide

 Isla de las Palomas is the southernmost point of mainland Europe.
 Islet was in use since Phoenician times when Phoenicians established a trading settlement there, later it was a military base.
 Inside the walls, there is the Tarifa lighthouse located.
 It was constructed on the base of a watchtower that was used to alert about the arrival of Berber pirates.
 In the early 19th century, the tower was converted into a lighthouse.
 Unfortunately, Isla de las Palomas is currently closed for visitors (June 2022).

 Since 1808 causeway connects Isla de las Palomas with the mainland.
-Promenade splits the Mediterranean Sea from the Atlantic Ocean, and currently is a very popular spot for photos, because in the middle two signs were places – “Oceano Atlantico” on the west side, and “Mar Mediterraneo” on the east side.
+The promenade splits the Mediterranean Sea from the Atlantic Ocean and currently is a very popular spot for photos, because in the middle two signs were placed – “Oceano Atlantico” on the west side, and “Mar Mediterraneo” on the east side.
 Keep in mind that it’s not always easy to walk the promenade – when the winds are very strong it’s almost impossible (and certainly unpleasant).
+Undoubtedly, it’s one of the best things to do in Tarifa with stunning views all around you.

 Isla de las Palomas in Tarifa - Mar Mediterraneo sign